OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/tests/Test_settings.md

   * If the test is set to "linear navigation", the next question will automatically appear after an answer is submitted and the test person will not be able to navigate to other questions.

-Personal notes| You can allow users to create personal notes during the test that are no longer available when the test is complete.
+#### Personal notes You can allow users to create personal notes during the test {: #notes}
+that are no longer available when the test is complete.

-Show number of questions and progress in test| Select the checkbox to display the number of questions to the users.
+#### Show number of questions and progress in test

+Select the checkbox to display the number of questions to the users.

-Show points and score in test| Select the checkbox to show the users current score in the test run.
+#### Show points and score in test

+Select the checkbox to show the users current score in the test run.

-Show questions max. points| If the checkbox is checked, the maximum achievable points per question are displayed in the test.
+#### Show questions max. points

+If the checkbox is checked, the maximum achievable points per question are displayed in the test.

+#### Allow to suspend

-Allow to suspend| Selecting the checkbox allows users to interrupt the test.
+Selecting the checkbox allows users to interrupt the test.
 The previous answers are saved and the users can continue answering the questions at a later time.

+#### Allow to cancel

-Allow to cancel| By ticking the checkbox you allow the course participants to cancel the test without saving the answers.
+By ticking the checkbox you allow the course participants to cancel the test without saving the answers.

-Generate a test receipt|
+#### Generate a test receipt

 If this option is selected, a test receipt will be generated after the test is finished, which can be downloaded as an XML file.
 It is used to verify the